danielquintaos/mod10-pon4/README.md

 ## Technologies Used

 - **Frontend**: Flutter, Provider for state management
-- **Backend**: FastAPI, SQLAlchemy, PostgreSQL, Alembic for migrations
+- **Backend**: FastAPI, Node.js, Sequelize, SQLite, SQLAlchemy, PostgreSQL, Alembic for migrations
-- **Other Tools**: Docker for containerization, GitHub Actions for CI/CD
+- **Other Tools**: Docker for containerization, GitHub Actions for CI/CD, Winston for logging

 ## Installation